Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Because not only does it come across stilted and awkward, it also is just really condemning in the kind of evidence that he's putting against himself in these text messages himself.

-So after finding the note, supposedly, uh, I think the name is Lance Twiggs is the name of the boyfriend girlfriend transitioning person thing.
+So after finding the note, supposedly, I think the name is Lance Twiggs is the name of the boyfriend, girlfriend, transitioning person thing.

-Uh he got a text message from them saying, 'What?
+He got a text message from them saying, what?

-You're joking, right?'
-To which Robinson replied, I am still okay, my love, but I'm stuck in Orim for a little while longer yet.
+To which Robinson replied, I am still okay, my love, but I'm stuck in Orem for a little while longer yet.

-Shouldn't be long until I can come home, but I gotta grab my rifle still.
+Shouldn't be long until I can come home, but I've got to grab my rifle still.

 To be honest, I had hoped to keep this secret till I died of old age.